milewski/comfyui-rusty-nodes/README.md

 - `ImageToBase64`: Convert an image into a Base64‑encoded string.
 - `JsonLoader`: Parses any JSON string and exposes the result as a list.
 - `JsonPathExtractor`: Extracts a single value from a JSON string using a JSON Pointer notation.
+- `LoadImageFromPath`: Load an image from a given file path.

 ## Join the telegram group